david90/paper/_posts/2024-08-29-dev-cultural-interview-questions.md

 ## Ask Questions Too

-Don't treat the interview as a one-way conversation.
+Never treat the interview as a one-way conversation.
 It's a communication process.

 You deserve to know more about the company, team, and people you might potentially work with.